phottovy/capstone-1/README.md

 | Rick Astley | strangers love know rules full commitments thi... | Never Gonna Give You Up | False |

 ### 3. Tokenize all words using bag of words method:
-Next, you need take all of the remaining words in the dataset, also called the corpus, and convert them into a matrix.
+Next, you need take all of the remaining words in the corpus and convert them into a bag of words matrix.
 The matrix consists of one row for every song in the data set and one column for each word in the corpus.

 ##### Demo Dataset after tokenization: